 The word concussion can strike fear in the hearts of parents especially those with children who participate in youth contact sports.
 Head injuries are most commonly associated with football, but concussions can (and do) occur in sports ranging from soccer to wrestling to cheerleading.

-Nathan Falk, MD, a sports medicine specialist at Florida Hospital, says while contact sports come to mind most often, nearly all sports and physical activity come with some risk for concussion.
+Nathan Falk, MD, a sports medicine specialist at AdventHealth, says while contact sports come to mind most often, nearly all sports and physical activity come with some risk for concussion.

 At the same time, the risk for concussions needs to be balanced against the benefits of getting moving.

 While these risks need to be recognized and are not something to take lightly, physical activity is encouraged at all ages, he says.

 A concussion is a mild traumatic brain injury (TBI) that occurs when the brain bounces within the skull.
 It can happen when two players collide on the field, when a child stumbles and hits his head on the ground, or during a bicycle or car accident, to name a few potential causes.

 It's important to remember concussions are not limited to the football field.

 Dr. Falk sees concussions from falls and head impacts on and off the field, including physical education class and recess.